nnarain/icarus/docs/src/design.md

 # Design

+Below is the design documentation for the Icarus Flight Controller.

 Full schematics can be viewed here: {{#find schematic}}

-To see the bill of materials click here: {{#find ibom}}

 # Scope

-The scope of this project is to design and build an embedded system that can be used as a controller for multiple robotics projects.
-Specifically it should be able to drive: diff-drive robots, and micro-quads.
+The scope of this project is to design and build an embedded system that can be used as a microquad flight controller.

 | Priority | Item                               |
 | -------- | ---------------------------------- |